seungpoemz/TRASHCAN/README.md

   Upload the credentials.json file (downloaded from your Google Cloud Service Account) into the project directory.

 - Set Up the Project on GCP
-  Ensure that your project is linked to a billing account so that the resources can be used.
+  Ensure that your project is linked to a billing account so that resources can be used without restrictions.

 - Run the server